fairlearn/fairlearn/docs/about/index.rst

 ---------------

 As an open-source project, Fairlearn strives to incorporate the best of research and practice.
 AI is a rapidly evolving field, and fairness in AI is all the more so.
-We therefore encourage researchers, practitioners, and other stakeholders to contribute fairness metrics, unfairness mitigation algorithms, and visualization capabilities to Fairlearn as we experiment, learn, and evolve the project together.
+We therefore encourage researchers, practitioners, and other stakeholders to contribute fairness metrics, unfairness mitigation algorithms, visualization capabilities, as well as educational materials to Fairlearn as we experiment, learn, and evolve the project together.

 There are many areas for future enhancement and growth.
 For example, Fairlearn currently supports only *group fairness*&mdash;i.e., fairness with respect to